Clamatius/memory-chunks/default_wakeup_config_chunk.md

 ## Version Control
 Last Updated: 2025-03-09
-Version: 1.0
+Version: 2.0
 Previous: N/A
-Changes: Initial creation by Michael and Claude
+Changes: Updates from Michael since Gemini thresholds are different from Instructor